+Version notes :

-20230526 CMP375 WACM2 draft2.docx
+Starting point for this was 20230526 CMP375 WACM2 draft2.docx

-That version had this had previously
+That version had this defaulting rule for the basket of works.
+As the WACM’s proposer had previously put it : “The basket would be set based on the future works set out in the Transmission Operators’ price control business plans for each voltage level and circuit type.
+Given the set of works included, this will produce a split between new build and replacement for circuits, weighted by length of circuits.
+Where there is no data, we will assume that 100% is new build as under the current methodology.”

 Update on 21st June, the proposer of WACM2 suggested 19th June in correspondence with Jo Zhou and Paul Mott, a different default rule that where the basket of works can’t be calculated weights the TO project data in each asset class by km, and does not default to 100% new build.